 Next, we analyzed the module map obtained by running ModMap on all samples of the NSCLC data.
-The map covered 1921 genes in 76 modules, connected by 405 links (See Supplementary Tables 13-14 for details).
-To focus on strong changes in correlation between modules we compared the DC of each link in the map to the DC calculated between random gene sets of the same sizes in 200 repeats, and calculated the fold-change between the real link and the best random link, as proposed in (23).
-The link fold change scores are given in Supplementary Table 14.
-150 links had fold change \geq 1.5, with the top five links exceeding 2.3.
+The map covered 1921 genes in 76 modules, connected by 405 links (see Supplementary Tables S13 and S14 for details).
+To focus on strong changes in correlation between modules, we compared the DC of each link in the map to the DC calculated between random gene sets of the same sizes in 200 repeats and calculated the fold-change between the real link and the best random link as proposed in (24).
+The link fold-change scores are given in Supplementary Table S14.
+In all, 150 links had fold-change >1.5, with the top five links exceeding 2.3.
 This indicates that the DC of the linked modules is far stronger than expected by chance.
-We also analyzed the modules of the top links using pathway enrichment analysis and miRNA enrichment analysis (See Supplementary Table 15 for details).
+We also analyzed the modules of the top links using pathway enrichment analysis and microRNA enrichment analysis (see Supplementary Table S15 for details).
 One of the links connected two modules related to immune response activation.
 The linked modules are shown in Figure 5.
-In Figure 5A we observe many high co-expression edges between the modules (gene pairs with r>0.4) in the control class.
-Module 11 is enriched with B cell receptor signaling pathway genes (6 genes, p=3.1E-8).
-Module 12 is enriched with T cell receptor signaling pathway genes (4 genes, p=1.37E-4).
-Figure 5B shows GeneMANIA analysis of these 10 genes (7,56), which confirms that they are connected by several types of interactions.
+In Figure 5A, we observe many high co-expression edges between the modules (gene pairs with r > 0.4) in the control class.
+Module 11 is enriched with B-cell receptor signaling pathway genes (6 genes, P = 3.1E-8).
+Module 12 is enriched with T-cell receptor signaling pathway genes (4 genes, P = 1.37E-4).
+Figure 5B shows GeneMANIA analysis of these 10 genes (7,55), which confirms that they are connected by several types of interactions.
 Figure 5C shows the co-expression of the same modules in the NSCLC class.
 Within each of the modules a strong level of co-expression is preserved, but the co-expression between the modules is abolished, suggesting that co-regulation of the different immune responses is lost in NSCLC.
-Finally, module 11 is highly enriched with targets of miRNA 34-a,b,c family (red nodes in Figure 5A) whose members are annotated as causal to NSCLC according to the mir-2-disease database (57).
-Taken together, these results show the ability of our analysis to detect NSCLC related functional modules without using any prior knowledge.
+Finally, module 11 is highly enriched with targets of microRNA 34-a, b, c family (red nodes in Figure 5A), whose members are annotated as causal to NSCLC according to the mir-2-disease database (56).
+Taken together, these results show the ability of our analysis to detect NSCLC-related functional modules without using any prior knowledge.